alexandregressier/notes/graphql/graphql-bootcamp/graphql-bootcamp.md

 With GraphQL, we can request as much or as little data as we need

 IMPORTANT: is there some sort of Swagger?
--> No, one of the major features of GraphQL is the self documenting schema
+-> No, one of the major features of GraphQL is the self-documenting schema

-By nature, all GraphQL APIs are self documenting
+By nature, all GraphQL APIs are self-documenting

 With REST APIs, someone has to maintain documentation manually

-By experience, the RESTful API documenation:
+By experience, the RESTful API documentation:
 1. Does not exist
-2. Is severly outdated
+2. Is severely outdated
 -> What you really do: request everything and find out where fields are located -> Not this problem in GraphQL BECAUSE YOUR REQUEST DICTATES YOUR RESPONSE -> You query 3 fields in a specific order, you get back the 3 fields w/ their values in the same order